suzbert/GACD-Activity-Recognition-Using-Smartphones/README.md

 Test data are run through the scripted commands first, then training data.

 1. Reads activity labels from "activity_labels.txt".
 2. Reads column names from "features.txt".
-Reads the data (x, y and subject)
+Reads the data (x, y and subject).
 For test data: from 'test/X_test.txt', 'test/y_test.txt', "test/subject_test.txt".
 For training data: from 'train/X_train.txt', 'train/y_train.txt', "train/subject_train.txt".

 3. For the test and training data: Identifies data to subset out from features: Extract_features gets only column names containing "mean" or "std"